 Don’t fall for one of Satan’s favorite tactics, which is to convince Christians that church isn’t necessary.
 It is necessary, and if you have a friend who is struggling with his faith, inviting him to worship with you could make all the difference.

 We were made for fellowship with other believers.
 Don’t discount the power of church worship.
-See my post Why Young Christians Absolutely Need to Go To Church.
+See Why Young Christians Absolutely Need to Go To Church.

 James 5:20

-Another of Satan’s favorite tactics is to convince you that, as a Christian, it is wrong to judge others.
-But the truth, as stated in the above verse, is that you must judge the actions of other believers because to not do so would be to allow them to continue on the path to hell, and that is not loving.
+Another of Satan’s favorite tactics is to convince you that it is wrong to judge others.
+But the truth, as stated in the above verse, is you must judge the actions of other believers because to not do so would be to allow them to continue on the path to hell, and that is not loving.
 Friends don’t let friends go to hell.

-The Bible speaks against self-righteous judgement—the plank in your eye, where you stand there pointing your finger at everyone else while ignoring your own sin.
-But if you see a friend swimming in dangerous waters, God wants you to gently and firmly guide her back to safety.
+The Bible speaks against self-righteous judgment—the plank in your eye, where you stand there pointing your finger at everyone else while ignoring your own sin.
+But if you see a friend swimming in dangerous waters, God wants you to guide her back to safety.

 1 Thessalonians 5:17